valntyn/my-phone-e-commerce/README.md

 # Functionality

 The application is designed to be responsive and adapt to different screen sizes, including desktop, tablet, and mobile devices.
-This is achieved through the use of responsive design techniques, such as media queries, flexible grid systems, and fluid layouts.
+This is achieved through the use of responsive design techniques, such as media queries and flexible grid systems.

 ![Adaptive](./src/readme-gifs/adaptive.gif)